+Summary:

+8 companies reply.

+6 prefer option 1

+1 prefer option 2.

+1 prefer a new class 1 procedure.

+Apparently, majority think the IAB Transport migration management procedure is enough for CU2 initiated traffic revoking, it is not necessary to introduce a new procedure at the last meeting.
+The moderator suggests to capture the following:

+Proposal 4-1: For traffic revoking, CU2 can initiating IAB Transport migration management procedure, including the list of traffic to be released.

 CU2 initiated Modification of transport migration

 Last RAN3-114bis meeting agrees that “CU2 can initiate the new procedure to request modification of traffic migration (modification of L2 info only)”, [SS-2313] prefers to use another procedure, e.g., IAB Transport Migration Management Required/Confirm message, since CU2-initiated procedure is only for L2 information modification.
 While the TP in [E///-2500] still use the IAB Transport management request/response message to achieve the same purpose, by minor revision, e.g. add non-F1 terminating topology BH Information in the request message, if the procedure is initiated by CU2.